MediaComem/minesweeper/INSTRUCTIONS.md

 ## :warning: Before starting the exercise

-**Your Azure server has limited memory (RAM).** Unfortunately, there may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Minesweeper application.
+**Your Azure server has limited memory (about 1GB of RAM).** Unfortunately, this may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Minesweeper application.

-You should temporarily stop and disable MySQL with the following commands:
+To be safe, you should temporarily stop and disable MySQL with the following
+commands:

 ```bash
 $> sudo systemctl stop mysql